peopleanalyst

 Foundations

-The myth: Strategy is about beating your competitors at the same game — being faster, cheaper, better at what everyone does.
+The myth: Strategy is about beating your direct competitors — outdoing rivals at the same game.

-The myth: Industry structure is a fixed fact you must accept.
+The myth: Industry structure is fixed — you inherit the market you're in and must play by its rules.

 How to: